Vinfall/UserScripts/README.md

 ## Intro

 A few userscripts you can install to manager extensions like [Violentmonkey](https://violentmonkey.github.io).
-Unlisted scripts have no intro and serve for myself only (you can still do whatever you want granted they're in Public Domain).

 PS: Do NOT clone submodule as it won't work.

 ## List

+Unlisted scripts have no intro and serve for myself only.

 | Name | Function | Install |
 | ---- | -------- | :-----: |